noah-mclain/gen-text-ai/README.md

   - **NEW: Enhanced language-specific processing that preserves language information in processed datasets**
   - **NEW: Optimized processing of large multi-language datasets with robust error handling**
   - **NEW: Improved memory management during multi-language dataset processing**
+  - **NEW: Smart dataset detection to skip already processed datasets**

 - **Improved Training Process**: